 - Make Asset Updates and Attend Your Legacy Meeting

-Typically following the signing of your estate plan you need to make title updates and beneficiary updates.
+Following the signing of your estate plan you typically need to make title updates and beneficiary updates.
 Your Attorney will review these steps in detail during your Signing Ceremony and then you can begin making the necessary updates.

 And at your Legacy Meeting, we’ll present your binder that holds all your estate planning documents.
 In addition to the legal documents, we compile a number educational and legacy-related documents to guide the many “fiduciaries” (key people) in your plan.

 We also provide Legacy Letters for you to capture in writing your insights, values, stories, and experiences.
-Our Legacy Letters are fillable documents we’ve put together to help guide you in thinking through the intangible values, thoughts, and stories you would like to pass to your children and fiduciaries.
+Our Legacy Letters are resources we’ve created to help guide you in thinking through the intangible values, thoughts, and stories you would like to pass to your children and fiduciaries.

 Also, we will record your Legacy Video where you can verbalize on video your memories, stories, or values.